conradakunga/Blog/_posts/2025-02-15-frozen-collections.md

 We have talked about immutable types in [previous posts]({% post_url 2025-02-09-immutable-types-in-c-net %}) when it comes to designing, creating and manipulating types.

-The same problems presents itself when you have a **collection of types**.
+The same problems present themselves when you have a **collection of types**.

 Take the following example: